 The historic water clock

-A designated timekeeper, a mouaqqit, would set the clock.
+A designated timekeeper, a mouaqqit, set the clock.
 Similar clocks existed throughout the medieval Arab world, including one in Fez, at the Kairaouine Mosque, which had a similar structure in the Dar Mouaqqit tower adjacent to the mosque's main entrance.
-The brass bowls were removed for preservation and use in the clock's restoration.
+The brass bowls were removed for preservation and use during the clock's restoration.

 Souk el Henna